 You need to identify the channels that are appropriate for your message.
 The good news is once you decide what you want to say to your team, you can identify the best channels for those communications in a few simple steps.

 - How to choose the right communication channels

 - The 3 best communication tools for small businesses

 What are “communication channels”?

-In a nutshell, communication channels are mediums through which you can send a message to its intended audience.
+In a nutshell, communication channels are mediums through which you can convey a message to its intended audience.
 For example, phone calls, text messages, emails, video, radio, and social media are all types of communication channels.

 In a company, communication channels keep information flowing efficiently.
 A breakdown in any channel, such as phone lines being down, could leave your employees and customers being seriously misinformed or left in the dark.
-On the flip side, effective communication channels can enhance productivity and help you make better decisions as a team.
+On the flip side, effective use of different communication channels can enhance productivity and help you make better decisions as a team.

 Here are a few other ways to use communication channels:

 - Answer your team’s questions in real-time